 The export of certain categories of software, and particularly encryption software, is controlled by export control regulations in the UK and the EU.
 Breaching export controls is a criminal offence.

-What is the current EU situation?
+What is the EU export control regime?

-Export controls generally apply to items (including software and technology) that:
+EU export controls generally apply to items (including software and technology) that:

 • are specially designed or modified for military use, and